-Within the first year, it attracted breeding Oystercatchers and is now well populated with the crustaceans and molluscs that support a wide range of wildfowl and waders.
+Within the first year, it attracted breeding oystercatchers and is now well populated with crustaceans and molluscs that support a wide range of wildfowl and waders.
 Birds to be seen regularly include Dunlin, Black Tailed Godwit and Ringed Plover.

 Is regularly flooded by high tides, so this salt-marsh has very unusual flora and fauna, supporting many locally rare and nationally important species.
 Little Egrets fish in the creeks and lagoons on the estuary and large black and White Shelduck can be seen grazing here.
 Wheatears flit across the common, and there is evidence of Water Vole in the reedbed close to the village.

 Here you will find the Discovery Hut, pond shelter, a picnic area, Reed Base, toilet facilities and a wildlife garden.

 The Discovery Hut is staffed by Information Wardens most weekends(and Mondays from April - September).
-Here you can find out more about the Wetlands, hire pond dipping equipment and have a cup of tea or coffee.
+When it hut is open you can find out more about the Wetlands, hire pond-dipping equipment and have a cup of tea or coffee.
 Contact the Countryside team to check opening hours before your visit or to arrange additional opening for a group visit.